meribold/dotfiles/home/config/fontconfig/README.md

         NotoColorEmoji.ttf: "Noto Color Emoji" "Regular"
         NotoSerif-Regular.ttf: "Noto Serif" "Regular"
 *   Write that [`fc-match(1)`][] appears to reflect changes to configuration files immediately.
-Thas is, it seems running `fc-cache` is usually unnecessary.
+That is, it seems running `fc-cache` is usually unnecessary.
 -->

 Fontconfig is a library that many graphical programs use to figure out what font to use.